Steve-O-Murphy/Portfolio/Readme.md

 I put much effort my documentation, following technical writer best practices and using crisp, clear language.
 The professional results are always worth the effort.
 I always conduct subject matter expert and peer reviews on my content.

+## SiriusXM
+In my role as technical writer I:

+* Create and maintain REST API documentation for the radio client.
+I create the documentation by hand-coding JSON in a pre-determined format.

+* Participate in developer-level documentation tasks that require research in the extensive code base and writing up content in our Confluence pages.

+* Assist other teams as needed, usually doing research in the code base so the teams can focus on development work.

 ## Netspend
-I create and maintain documentation for Netspend's REST API.
-I also contribute to the style guide.
+I created and maintained documentation for Netspend's REST API.
+I also contributed to the style guide and participated in group documentation efforts.
+My co-workers were located in India so in essence we provided round-the-clock documentation support.

 ## Steyer Content

-### Amazon OpenSearch APIs
+I authored Amazon OpenSearch API documentation using markdown following a prescribed content outline.
+We used the Jekyll static site generator.

-I wrote the following content using standard markdown, invoking each API to ensure information accuracy.
-I followed a prescribed content outline.
+I invoked each API to ensure information accuracy.
 I pushed the content to the OpenSearch documentation GitHub repository.
-Amazon editors reviewed and suggested changes, which I implemented.
+Amazon editors reviewed the content and suggested changes, which I implemented.

 * [Snapshot](https://opensearch.org/docs/latest/api-reference/snapshots/index/)